mbisq/RepData_PeerAssessment1/PA1_template.md

 median_steps_new<-median(summ_new$a_sum_new)
 ```

-The total number of missing values is `miss_tot`.
+The total number of missing values is 2304.
-The mean number of steps per day after filling the NA values is `mean_steps_new`, while the original one was `mean_steps`.
+The mean number of steps per day after filling the NA values is 1.0766189 &times; 10<sup>4</sup>, while the original one was 9354.2295082.
 Fillinig the missing data has increased the mean value per day.
-The median nunmber of steps per day after filling the NA values is `median_steps_new`, while the orginale one was `median_steps`.
+The median nunmber of steps per day after filling the NA values is 1.0766189 &times; 10<sup>4</sup>, while the orginale one was 10395.
 In this case, both values ar the same

 ## Differences in activity patterns between weekdays and weekends